wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

-    a departmental medical practitioner may, by notice in writing to the employee, require the employee---
+    a health and safety medical practitioner may, by notice in writing to the employee, require the employee---

     *   (c) to---

         *   (i) be examined by a medical practitioner; and

-        *   (ii) provide to the departmental medical practitioner a certificate from the medical practitioner as to the employee's fitness for work; or
+        *   (ii) provide to the health and safety medical practitioner a certificate from the medical practitioner as to the employee's fitness for work; or